 Effects of anti-inflammatory (NSAID) treatment on human tendinopathic tissue

-Four articles on PainSci cite Heinemeier 2017: 1.
+Four pages on PainSci cite Heinemeier 2017: 1.
 The Complete Guide to IT Band Syndrome 2.
 Tennis Elbow Guide 3.
 Guide to Repetitive Strain Injuries 4.
 Achilles Tendinitis Treatment Science

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.